scratchaddons-community/sa-userscript/.github/ISSUE_TEMPLATE/--feature.md

 ---
 name: "✨ Feature"
-about: "Request for a new feature"
+about: 'Request for a new feature'
-title: ""
+title: ''
-labels: "type: enhancement, status: needs triage"
+labels: 'type: enhancement, status: needs triage'
-assignees: ""
+assignees: ''
 ---

 <!--